Siroopfles/NovaPort/.nova/workflows/nova-orchestrator/WF_ORCH_PROJECT_CONFIG_NOVA_CONFIG_SETUP_001_v1.md

       - Verify configurations are reported as logged by LeadArchitect.
       - Use `use_mcp_tool` (`tool_name: 'get_custom_data'`) to re-load `ProjectConfig:ActiveConfig` (key) and `NovaSystemConfig:ActiveSettings` (key) into its own session understanding.
       - Update its `Progress` (`[OrchCfgProgressID]`) for "Setup Project/Nova Configurations (Orchestrated)" to "DONE" using `use_mcp_tool` (`tool_name: 'update_progress'`).
-      - Inform user: "Project and Nova system configurations have been established in ConPort."
+      - Inform user: "Project and Nova system configurations have been established in NovaPort-MCP."

-**Key ConPort Items Involved:**
+**Key NovaPort-MCP Items Involved:**

 - CustomData ProjectConfig:ActiveConfig (key) (created/updated by LeadArchitect's team)
 - CustomData NovaSystemConfig:ActiveSettings (key) (created/updated by LeadArchitect's team)